 TEFL tutors are not grading you on your English, but like all trainees, you are expected to have a strong command of the language.TEFL students, regardless of their first language, will complete quizzes, short written exercises, essays, and lesson plans as they work through their course.
 Your written submissions are not expected to be perfect, but they should contain few grammatical and spelling errors, in order to meet course standards.

-To make yourself more competitive for jobs, take an online course of more hours, or even an onsite TEFL course.There are ways to stand out from the competition when applying for English teaching positions:
+To make yourself more competitive for jobs, take an online course at least 100 hours, or even an onsite TEFL course.There are ways to stand out from the competition when applying for English teaching positions:

-- Take an online course of the most hours possible, such as the 120-hour Certificate.
+- Take an online course of at least 100 hours, such as the 120-Hour Foundation Certificate.

-- Take a university-level TEFL courses.
-The 150-hour IDELT Online (International Diploma in English Language Teaching. can be take for 3 graduate-level credits from either University of Northern Colorado or Texas A&M University – Texarkana.
+- Better yet, take a university-level TEFL course.
+The 150-hour IDELT Online (International Diploma in English Language Teaching. can be taken for 3 graduate-level credits from either the University of Northern Colorado or Texas A&M University – Texarkana.

 - Take an onsite TEFL course, which is 4 weeks of in-person training with an included teaching practicum

-- Specialize your general TEF certification with additional training courses in high demand areas.
+- Specialize your online or onsite TEFL certification with additional training courses in high demand areas.

 - Gain experience either through paid or volunteer teaching.

-Knowledge is power, so hopefully this information about getting TEFL certified as a non-native English speaker will take some of the guesswork out of getting started.
-Would you like to read more about teaching English as a non-native English speaking teacher (NNEST?
-Hear from Krzl, teaching in Chile, on the advantages NNESTs have in the EFL classroom.
+Knowledge is power, so hopefully, this information about getting TEFL certified as a non-native English speaker will take some of the guesswork out of getting started.

 Editor’s note: This article was updated and republished August 2017.